 If you’d like your legacy to last, families should teach basic principles of financial literacy early to their kids, infusing it into their everyday lives so it’s a natural part of life as they mature.

-Talking to Kids About Fiscal Responsibility
+Talk To Kids About Fiscal Responsibility

 One of the first steps to help kids understand money is talking about it.
 Families are often uncomfortable discussing financial issues, regardless of how much wealth they have.
 That can be counterproductive, especially as kids mature into adults.
 Without a foundational understanding of where wealth comes from and how it works, they will approach their own quest for affluence on shaky footing.

+In 2022, only 23 American states required high schools to teach financial literacy.
+Since kids are not learning these fundamentals in school, it is essential that parents teach their children the financial skills that they will need to make sound and wise financial decisions.
+They will thank you for it later in life!
 These issues can spill into other areas in their later years, too, when the need for financial planning becomes more urgent — during estate planning, for example.
 The last thing you want is for your kids to fight over inherited assets they didn’t even know existed — let alone how those assets are structured.

 When actions become behaviors and behaviors become characteristics, your kids will be well positioned to protect the family wealth — and potentially contribute to its growth.

 Finding ways to help kids understand how money applies to their lives is another impactful way to teach by example.
 Kids don’t often make hands-on decisions about money, so your family’s wealth may be an abstract concept that’s difficult to understand.